amaurylrd/twitch_compyle/DEVELOPMENT.md

-Thank you so much for taking the time to contribute

-Any contributions you make are **greatly appreciated**
+🎉🎉 Thank you so much for taking the time to contribute.
+Any contributions you make are **greatly appreciated** 🎉🎉

 ## Contributing